-- 6. Montgomery Parks, MCDEP, and other food system centric local government agencies and organizations should work to enhance Edgewood Neighborhood Park as a resource for local food production and education in the community.
-Recommended park improvements include: - a.
-Conformance to ADA guidelines. - A community garden space with a preference for users within walking or rolling distance (within a 2- to 5-mile radius of the park). - 7.
-Fill the gaps in services and amenities based on Energized Public Spaces (EPS) analysis to provide a full system of recreational amenities, parks, and open spaces with multiple functions accommodating multiple needs distributed throughout the community. - 8.
+- Fill the gaps in services and amenities based on Energized Public Spaces (EPS) analysis to provide a full system of recreational amenities, parks, and open spaces with multiple functions accommodating multiple needs distributed throughout the community. - 9.
 Implement the recommendations of the Montgomery County Climate Action Plan as they pertain to parkland and open space in the plan area such as, expanding electric vehicle charging stations and solar infrastructure, introducing community gardens, retaining forests, restoring and enhancing meadows and wetlands, and expanding green stormwater infrastructure and public gathering spaces.